-- Oil Production revenue from the 40% working interest in the Fields; - Oil Trading fees from commercializing the production from the Fields; - Financing fees from providing the upfront capital to finance the capital expenditure requirements for the Fields.
+- oil production revenue from the working interest in the Fields; - oil trading fees from commercializing the production from the Fields; - Financing fees from providing the upfront capital to finance the capital expenditure requirements for the Fields.
 The funds are being made available by NSE to GoldPillar, which at the same time has in place a six-month €60 million revolving line of credit to Vencupet for a total period of four and a half years.
-Indirect maximum capital exposure of NSE under the facility at any point in time will be approximately US\$25 million. - Fees from financial, operational and logistic support to contractor that provides technical assistance services to Vencupet.
+Indirect maximum capital exposure of NSE under the facility at any point in time will be approximately US\$25 million; and - fees from financial, operational and logistic support to contractor that provides technical assistance services to Vencupet.

 The Fields are located onshore in the Eastern Venezuela Basin and have an aggregate area of 794.2 km2.
 A reactivation program will be deployed for 246 wells, with 90 wells initially planned for reactivation in 2024 and 2025.
 Conventional workovers in each well will be executed with the goal of returning the wells to primary production.
-By reviewing the available technical and geological data, the Corporation expects there will be opportunities to recover shut-in and by-passed oil in the previously active Fields.
+By reviewing the available technical and geological data, the Company expects there will be opportunities to recover shut-in and by-passed oil in the previously active Fields.
+The estimated total capital costs for the 90 well reactivation program is US\$89.2 million (US\$17.2 million net to NSE).